KellerJordan/modded-nanogpt/records/track_1_short/2025-10-31_AdamSyncGradientHook/README.md

 ![](profiler-trace-current-first-rs.png)
 ![](profiler-trace-current-overview.png)

-Looking at the GPU streams, we can see that there is no overlap of the reduce-scatter on the comm stream with the main stream.
+Looking at the GPU streams, we can see that the initial reduce-scatter does not overlap with the main GPU stream.
 ![](profiler-trace-current-comm-overlap.png)

 ### Hook Implementation